 Professionals without a law degree who have at least five years of senior-level work experience directly related to international business law in areas such as governance, compliance, risk management, or finance

-Note: Our full-time Professional LLM options are geared to applicants who are in a career transition period or wish to take time away from work to focus on their studies.
-While full-time students are welcome to work part–time during their studies, we encourage those working full–time to consider our part-time options.
+Note: International Business Law is available on both a full-time and part-time basis.
+Our full-time Professional LLM options are geared to applicants who are in a career transition period or wish to take time away from work to focus on their studies.
+While full-time students are welcome to work part–time during their studies, we encourage those working full–time to consider our part-time option.

 Ramanuj is a senior manager working in the Economic Sanctions compliance office for a Canadian bank.
 Ramanuj credits his internship, facilitated through Osgoode, on forming the basis for him to establish credibility in the Canadian market.